trendoman/loader/README.md

 ->addClass("Acme_Foo", "acme/AcmeFoo.php")
 ->register();
 ```
-The loader can use a composer.json file for add prefixes
+The loader can use a composer.json file to add prefixes
 ```php
 $loader->compose("../composer.json")
 ->register();